nextflow-io/nextflow/docs/channel.rst

       """
     }

-The process in the above snippet declare a single input which implicitly is a value channel.
+The process in the above snippet declares a single input which implicitly is a value channel.
 Therefore also the ``result`` output is a value channel that can be read by more than one process.

 See also: :ref:`process-understand-how-multiple-input-channels-work`.